Our approach to creating competency frameworks that lead to high performance

 Over the years, we’ve helped quite a few clients create dynamic, aspirational models, so here is a quick list of the common pitfalls to avoid during the creation process:

-- Not linking the business and its values together: staff should see themselves reflected in there.
-Ensure the language used is your own, and that your values are weaved throughout.
+- Not linking the business and its values together. staff should see themselves reflected in there.
+Ensure the language used is your own, and that you weave your throughout the document..

 Creating competency frameworks is not an easy task, we’ll grant you that.
 The process requires data gathering, analysis and a lot of design work.
 You’ll also need to ensure the output is agile, dynamic and regularly used across your people’s experience.
 But that initial investment is absolutely worth it to ensure staff demonstrate the kind of skills and behaviours that will contribute to the business reaching its goals.